Perceptual Entry / Perceptual Exit

 What decision was made

-Instead of completing the surface through smoothing or decorative resolution, I stopped the process and deliberately introduced materials that increased resistance, unpredictability, and tactile variation.
+Instead of completing the surface through smoothing or decorative resolution, I stopped the process and introduced material conditions that increased resistance, unpredictability, and tactile variation.

 What changed after intervention

-Working with marble powders of different grain sizes and Bologna chalk altered the pace of making.
+Working with marble powder of varied grain sizes, chalk powder, sand, rabbit skin glue, and putty powder altered the pace of making.
 Grinding and sanding became uneven and physically demanding, reintroducing bodily negotiation through pressure, friction, and fatigue.

 What this demonstrates

-This work demonstrates how material resistance can interrupt a shift toward visual optimization and re-open perceptual engagement when Exit is recognized.
+This work demonstrates how material conditions can interrupt a shift toward visual optimization and re-open perceptual engagement when Exit is recognized.

 Work 2 — Interface